sendbird/sendbird-platform-sdk-java/docs/MessageApi.md

 <a name="translateMessageIntoOtherLanguages"></a>
 # **translateMessageIntoOtherLanguages**
-> SendBirdMessageResponse translateMessageIntoOtherLanguages(apiToken, channelType, channelUrl, messageId, body)
+> SendBirdMessageResponse translateMessageIntoOtherLanguages(apiToken, channelType, channelUrl, messageId, translateMessageIntoOtherLanguagesData)

 Translate a message into other languages